When the company card buys groceries

 What to do when an employee uses the company card for personal purchases

-It happens on every team that issues cards: wrong card at the grocery store, a subscription that renewed on the company Amex, a hotel minibar.
 The damage is rarely the dollar amount.
 It is the bookkeeping: a personal charge that slips into job costs inflates a client invoice, distorts an owner statement, and misstates your deductible expenses.
+The fix is not a lecture; it is a clean path: flag the charge, keep it out of the business books, and track what is owed back.

 Repayment tracking without the spreadsheet

-The usual process is a sticky note that says "Mike owes 63 dollars" and a payroll deduction three months later, if anyone remembers.
-In Clyr, flagged personal charges stay on the record with the cardholder until they are settled, so the follow-up is a report, not a memory exercise.
+The usual process is a sticky note that says “Mike owes 63 dollars” and a payroll deduction three months later, if anyone remembers.
+In Clyr, flagged personal charges stay visible with the cardholder attached until settled: who owes what, from which charge, is a report, not a memory exercise.

 The reverse case: business spend on personal cards

-The same discipline works in the other direction.
-When an employee covers a business cost on a personal card, it becomes a reimbursement request with a receipt, coding, and an approval flow.
+Sometimes it goes the other way: an employee covers a business cost on their own card.
+That becomes a reimbursement, submitted by text with the receipt attached, approved on policy, and coded to the right job.
 Both directions end the same way: books that reflect what actually happened.

 Frequently asked questions

-Is it illegal for an employee to use a company card for personal purchases?
+Is it illegal to use a company card for personal purchases?

 It is not a crime in the ordinary accidental case, but it creates real accounting and tax problems if unhandled: overstated business expenses and distorted job costs.
 The fix is flagging the charge, keeping it out of business reporting, and tracking repayment, which is exactly what Clyr automates.

-A charge flagged as personal is excluded from business expense reporting and job costs, so it never flows into billable expenses, owner statements, or your P&L.
+No. A charge flagged as personal never flows into billable expenses, owner statements, or your P&L.

-How do we track what the employee owes back?
+How do I track what is owed back?